weblabdeusto/weblabdeusto/tools/wcloud/README.rst

 Create all the MySQL databases to have a pool of databases (1000 in this case)::

-  python db_creator.py -p wlcloud -e 1000 -u weblab -pw
+  python db_creator.py -p wcloud -e 1000 -u weblab -pw

-Now you can run wlcloud.
+Now you can run wcloud.
 It takes 3 steps:

 * Running the web server.
 For debugging you may use the following command.
 For production, refer to the `flask documentation <http://flask.pocoo.org/docs/deploying/>`_::